sqlanywhere/node-sqlanywhere/README.md

 The official version hosted on NPM includes precompiled libraries for Windows (64-bit).

 As of version 1.0.6, the node-sqlanywhere driver supports node.js v0.10, 0.12, 4.x, and 5.x.
-As of version 1.0.9, it also supports node.js v6.x.
+As of version 1.0.9, it also supports node.js v6.x and v7.x.

 ##Getting Started